paramireze/paramireze.github.io/_posts/2018-04-24-java-nonsense.markdown

 `Entities` is an object that represents something that has an identity that the system is interested in such as customers and/or accounts. `Entities` are annotated as an `Entity`.
 Also, `Entities` represent a table in a relational database, and each entity represents a row in that table.

+`Entity Manager` is an api for accessing database ina particular unit of work.
+It is used to create and remove persistent entity instances, to find entities by their primary key id, and to query over all entities.

+`Persistence Context` is a set of entity instances that is managed by the entity manager.